552020/minishell/docs/signals/signals.md

 ### Go Crazy and history

 - Type a command line, then use ctrl-C and press "Enter".
 The buffer should be clean and there should be nothing left to execute.

+## Scenarios

+1. Shell awaiting input
+	- A. Empty prompt
+		- CTRL + C: fresh new line
+		- CTRL + D: It exits the shell
+		- CTRL + \: Does nothing
+	- B. Not empty prompt
+		- CTRL + C: fresh new line, nothing is saved to history
+		- CTRL + D: Does nothing!
+Yes, CTRL + D behaves differently if the line is empty or not.
+		- CTRL + \: Does nothing

+2. Interactive mode
+	- A. heredoc mode
+	- B. blocking command mode

+3. During command execution